pavelracu/gitflow/README.md

 # Gitflow workshop
 This repository is intended to introduce developers to gitflow.
-It will use the actual explanation of the gitflow (https://nvie.com/posts/a-successful-git-branching-model/).
+It will use the actual explanation of the [gitflow](https://nvie.com/posts/a-successful-git-branching-model/).

 By the end of this workshop the end result should be the original explanation of gitflow without any errors/misspellings.